riedmaph/einkaufsliste/README.md

 _Note:_ The backend expects to find a `config.json` in `/backend/config`.
 See `/backend/config/config.sample.json` for the format.

 ### Backend Database
-To use the AWS database set `dbhost` and `dbport` accordingly.
-(Get actual values from https://trello.com/c/9beLL65y/44-wichtige-links)
+To switch out the database, set the parameters `dbhost` and `dbport` in the `config.json` in `backend/config`.
+If you do not know the data for you respective database setup, request it from you database admin or the like.

 To setup the database locally execute the following commands:
 - run `/backend/database/rebuildDatabase.sh` to setup database and users.